St Peter's Well, Houston: The Well House

-The well house is built into a low bank and the spring's waters now flow through the grass into the nearby St Peter's Burn that then continues into the grounds of Houston House.
+The well house is built onto a low bank and the spring's waters now flow through thhe grass into the nearby St Peter's Burn thattheen continues into the grounds of Houston House.
 The well is choked with vegetation and the ground in front of the well is so boggy that access is not possible without suitable footwear, a situation that suggests that a direct channel to St Peter's Burn once existed.

 St Peter's Fair

 St. Peter's Day was June 29 and a very popular fair was once held here which may link to the last echoes of pagan midsummer celebrations.
 Farmers sold their produce, horse racing took place at Greenhills and at the well, etc.

 St Peter's Well in local literature

 A local poem has it that whosoever should drink of the holy water would ensure a safe return to Houston:

 Micro-history

 A religious service is held here annually by the minister and congregation of the parish church of Houston and Kilellen.